jeroenl/wikitree-microdata/README.md

 ## Installation

-There are a few different ways you can install wikitree-api:
+There are a few different ways you can get the wikitree-api library:

-* Download the zipfile with the [latest code](https://github.com/jeroenl/wikitree-api/archive/master.zip) and install it.
+* Download the zipfile with the [latest code](https://github.com/jeroenl/wikitree-api/archive/master.zip).
-* Checkout the source: `git clone git://github.com/jeroenl/wikitree-api` and install it yourself.
+* Checkout the source: `git clone git://github.com/jeroenl/wikitree-api`.

+Install by extracting and running `python setup.py` in the source directory.

 ## Usage